imabdk/Get-IntuneUsersAndDevicesFromGroups/README.md

 ## Parameters

 **ClearTargetGroup**: Enabled by default, removes existing members from the target group before adding new ones.
-Essential in automated scenarios to prevent users from receiving notifications for devices they no longer own or that have been updated.
+Essential in automated scenarios to prevent unintentional incremental growth where users and devices accumulate over time without being removed when no longer relevant.

 **WhatIf**: Preview mode that shows what changes would be made without executing them.
 Always start by running the script with `-WhatIf` to verify the expected results before making actual changes to your groups.